Alex-Riviello/binary_speech_features/README.md

 ## Description

 This respository contains the code to compute the ternary 1-channel power-variation spectrogram found in the conference article (https://www.isca-speech.org/archive/Interspeech_2019/pdfs/1877.pdf).
-This representation is meant to offer a simplified representation of speech for quantized networks.
+This spectrogram is meant to offer a simplified representation of speech for quantized networks.

 ## Requirements